Justin074/TicTacToe_Firebase/README.md

 Once you did this go to the settings for the sign in method and get the `client id`.
 After this is done replace the text section noting `client id` in the `auth_repository.dart` file of the project.

-After downloading the above tools for development you will need to run `flutterfire login` once you created a firebase account.
+After downloading the above tools for development you will need to run `firebase login` once you created a firebase account.
 After logging in to your account, in the root of the project, run `flutterfire configure`.

 Once all this is complete the required files will have been generated and you can run the app: